tkang/amplifyflix/README.md

 - Next.js application
 - Web application Hosting
 - Using Personalize to give personalized recommendation to users
+- Using Cognito Identity Pool to authenticate access to Personalize
 - Deleting the resources

 ### Features we will implement